iOS 14 unveiled: A first glimpse at Apple's upcoming iPhone software

 All digital

-Apple in mid-March said WWDC would be all-digital this year, as will other gatherings like the Collision conference and Microsoft's Build confab.
+Apple in mid-March said WWDC would be all-digital this year, similar to other gatherings like the Collision conference and Microsoft's Build confab.
 Companies like Google and Facebook opted to scrap their developer conferences this year.

-But even if there aren't huge new changes or redesigns, the majority of users will download the updates, especially when it comes to iOS. iPhone owners typically download the latest software within weeks or months of its release, helped by the prompts Apple sends them.
-As of the Jan.
-27, four months after iOS 13 became available, 77% of all iPhones introduced in the previous four years used iOS 13.
+But even if there aren't huge new changes or redesigns, the majority of users will download the updates, especially when it comes to iOS. iPhone owners typically download the latest software within weeks or a few months of its release, helped by the prompts Apple sends them.
+As of Jan.
+27, four months after it became available, iOS 13 was in use on 77% of all iPhones introduced in the previous four years.
+By June 17, the percentage had jumped to 92%.

+Many of the new features in iOS 14, like customizable widgets and picture-in-picture support, are already found on phones running Google's Android software.

+"Taken in isolation, some of the updates -- particularly those in iOS 14 -- are simply catching up with features already available on other platforms," CCS Insight analyst Ben Wood said.
+"However, taken together they make it clear that this is a very significant WWDC that sees Apple redoubling its efforts in software and hardware integration, and in privacy."

 WWDC 2020